-The LA County DPH HFID has the authority and responsibility for the licensing and certification of health facilities and ancillary health services in LA County, including hospitals, nursing facilities, intermediate care facilities, and homes for people with developmental disabilities.
-Although LA County DPH HFID is not a response agency when an emergency event impacts the health facilities that it oversees, the agency monitors services to residents of those facilities and itervenes when necessary to ensure the saftey of residents.
+The County of Los Angeles Department of Public Health, Health Facilities Inspection Division (HFID) has the authority and responsibility for the licensing and certification of health facilities and ancillary health services in LA County, including hospitals, nursing facilities, intermediate care facilities, and homes for people with developmental disabilities.
+Although HFID is not a response agency when an emergency event impacts the health facilities that it oversees, the agency monitors services to residents of those facilities and itervenes when necessary to ensure the saftey of residents.